33themes/ttt-crop/readme.txt

 * "Crop Editor" link in featured image widget.
 * "Crop Editor" button inside file details in media manager.

-???
-* **GEM** Now when you add an image into the editor you to choose and insert any thumbnail size your theme or plugin register into the system.
-???
 ## Recomendations

 If you are a developer and you need to rebuild the thumbnails we recommend use this plugin: http://wordpress.org/plugins/ajax-thumbnail-rebuild/ it helps you to do it one at a time.